coderefinery/manuals/breakout-rooms-helping.md

 - Put that task and a link to the part of the lesson in the hackmd.
 - Clearly say how long each breakout session will be (make sure it's long enough)
+- Clearly say if things in the future will depend on this exercise (is someone completely lost if they don't make it to the end.
+Halfway?)
 - Try to make breakout sessions longer:
     - imagine a 5 minute overhead for each session, getting people there, deciding who does what, acquainted with what they need to